 The problem with inflexible heading levels

-Consider a simple version of the TopicCard component used on this site in the topics list, and at the topic of each topic page:
+Consider a minimal version of the TopicCard component used on this site in the topics list, and at the topic of each topic page:

-This simple version of the TopicCard component receives in props:
+This version of the TopicCard component receives in props:

 - The title for the card to display